anthonyalberto/jquery-ujs-extended/README.md

 - jquery-rails

 #Installation

-Before it's released as a gem, you can open your Gemfile and in the asset group add :
+In your Gemfile `assets` group, put:

-    gem 'jquery_ujs_extended', git: https://github.com/anthonyalberto/jquery-ujs-extended
+    gem 'jquery_ujs_extended'

+Then `bundle install` as usual.
+Edit `application.js` to add :

+    //= require jquery_ujs_extended

+Restart your webserver and all should be fine

 #Usage